Taking the practical test with an Autism Spectrum Disorder (ASD)

 You will have to read a number plate from a distance of:

 - 20 metres for vehicles with a new-style of number plate (new-style number plates start with 2 letters followed by 2 numbers e.g. AB51 ABC)

-You will fail the driving test if you fail the eyesight check, and the test will end immediately.
+If you fail the eye sight test you’ll fail the driving test, and the test will end straight away.
 Your instructor will come to collect you and drive you home safely.